joh-ann/rock-paper-scissors/README.md

 - Successfully completed the project with the required features.
 - Transformed initial planned wireframe into a fully functional product.
 - Built the project from scratch, seeing it go from simple console.log statements to an interface.
+- Enhancing the interface and making it compatible with various viewport dimensions.

 ## Challenges:
 - Building the project from scratch, considering the Data Model and Logic.